100R

 a giant red cedar old growth tree stump, covered with moss a giant red cedar old growth tree stump, covered with moss with rek for scale

 The trail to the Squirrel Cove public dock is around 5 km (10 km to and back).
 It was muddy at times, but the trail turned into a light stream for a while and it helped wash the mud away from our shoes.
-The path is marked by metal signs, posted on trees, bearing First Nations art of beautiful stylized goat.
+The path is marked by metal signs, posted on trees, bearing First Nations art of a beautiful stylized goat.
 We found the goat at various points, and with it there we knew where to go.
 Some paths were obscured with heavy fern, making it hard to see any ground at all.
-The path crosses into Klahoose First Nations territory, and eventually stops at a road, but after walking in the forest a road is rather unappealing, and so we turned back.
+The path crossed into Klahoose First Nations territory, and eventually stopped at a road, but after walking in the forest a road is unappealing, we turned back.
 Roads are terribly straight and flat, and hot under a high sun.
-Also, rather walk under the eyes of wolves and bears rather than the headlights of cars.
+We prefer to walk before the eyes of wolves and bears rather than automobile headlights.

 a path in the woods with heavy moss

 Another plus of walking along that road, is that part of it is lined with salmonberries.
-Devine went to pick a bowlful and we made cake with it.
-Salmonberries are closely related to raspberries, but their leaves are slightly different, and each berry has a sort of crown around it.
+Devine went to pick a bowlful.
+Salmonberries are closely related to raspberries, but each berry has a crown of leaves around it.

 a bowl brimming with salmonberries